 The creative spirit runs deep on Madeline Island.
 LaPointe has myriad opportunities to be artistically inspired.

 Bell Street Gallery is a unique haven of two galleries, open-air pottery garden, Art Bar with wine and beer, and the Island Boutique featuring locally designed and made Island Lifestyle clothing.
-Gifts, cards, pottery, paintings, all locally created and inspired by Madeline Island and Lake Superior.
+Gifts, cards, pottery, paintings.
+All locally created and inspired by Madeline Island and Lake Superior.

 LaPointe Center Art Guild and Gallery exhibits area artists’ work in a variety of mediums.
 One-of-a-kind jewelry, paintings and sculpture, along with locally produced cards are great gifts available at their Backdoor Gallery.
 Stop in for some artistic inspiration.

-When in session in late June and the month of July, the internationally known Madeline Island Music Camp provides gifted young musicians with an inspirational place to hone their gifts, and hosts renowned musical ensembles for summer chamber music concerts.
+When in session in late June and the month of July, the internationally known Madeline Island Chamber Music provides gifted young musicians with an inspirational place to hone their gifts, and hosts renowned musical ensembles for summer chamber music concerts.

 Don’t forget to hop the ferry during your stay to take in Big Top Chautauqua in Bayfield, for another local cultural treasure.
 Well-known performers like Ziggy Marley, Michael Franti, Shaky Graves, John Butler Trio, Mary Chapin Carpenter, and Bruce Hornsy along with local historical musicals make this a highlight of many a Chequamegon Bay visit.